aldomonteiro/GoQuizz/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aldomonteiro/GoQuizz)](https://goreportcard.com/report/github.com/aldomonteiro/GoQuizz)

-Basic MVC Web Application in Go

-This project is an online quizz, where it is possible to create questions and assigning answers to them, marking the answers as correct or not.
+I am proud to bring you GoQuizz: an online quiz built in Go.
+Forked from the GoWebApp [https://github.com/josephspurrier/gowebapp] and integrated with Slickquiz[https://github.com/jewlofthelotus/SlickQuiz], it is a complete system that allows the user to create questions for a quiz and answer them.

-## Current state
+## Why GoQuizz?

-Only the system backend is developed, i.e., it is only possible to create questions and answers.
-The quizz, where users can answer the questions and get a score was not developed.
-I want to go further and develop/integrate the quizz, something like the angularjs-Quizzler project [https://github.com/ThomasBurleson/angularjs-Quizzler]
+I would like to learn Go, so, I found a really simple MVC application written in Go, the GoWebApp [https://github.com/josephspurrier/gowebapp], forked and extended it to do a bit more.
+The idea was build a system that could be used in real life applications and an online quiz fit this intent.

 ## GoWebApp

-I found a really simple MVC application written in Go, the GoWebApp [https://github.com/josephspurrier/gowebapp], forked and extended it to do a bit more.

-This project demonstrates how to structure and build a website using the Go language without a framework.
+GoWebApp demonstrates how to structure and build a website using the Go language without a framework.
 There is a blog article you can read at [http://www.josephspurrier.com/go-web-app-example/](http://www.josephspurrier.com/go-web-app-example/).

+## Current state

+You can create a new user and login in the system.
+There, it is possible to create questions and answers for them.

+All questions created can be anwswered using the Frontend option in the menu.
+The Frontend is an almost untouched version of the SlickQuiz project [https://github.com/jewlofthelotus/SlickQuiz], written in JavaScript.
+This beautiful project came with an option to integrate with CMS system, where I just needed to format the created questions in a specfic JSon format.

 ## Get started